How to Get Rid of Poison Ivy in Your Yard

 Will a poison ivy rash spread if I scratch it?

-It’s not uncommon for a poison ivy rash to grow in size, but the spreading is not caused by scratching the rash (unless you have the urushiol oil under your fingernails).
+It’s not uncommon for a poison ivy rash to grow in size, but scratching the rash does not cause it to spread (unless you have the urushiol oil under your fingernails).

 A poison ivy rash will only occur where the urushiol oil has touched the skin.
 If the blisters happen to burst, the rash will still not spread because they don’t contain the urushiol oil.